Montgomery County Jail and Sheriff's Residence

-Montgomery County Jail and Sheriff's Residence is a historic jail and sheriff's residence located at Crawfordsville, Montgomery County, Indiana.
+Montgomery County Jail and Sheriff's Residence is a historic jail and sheriff's residence located at Crawfordsville, Indiana.
 It was built in 1882 in two sections, and is a 2 1/2-story, red brick and limestone building in a combination of Italianate, Gothic Revival, and Romanesque Revival style architecture.
-The jail is a "rotary jail"; it is the only example of this type in Indiana and one of two left in the United States.
+The jail is a rotary jail; it is the only example of this type in Indiana and one of two left in the United States.
 The building houses a local history and prison museum.

-It was listed on the National Register of Historic Places in 1975.
+It was listed on the National Register of Historic Places in 1975, and was designated a National Historic Landmark in 2023.
 It is located in the Crawfordsville Commercial Historic District.